arviz-devs/GSoD/2021/Application.md

 * Knowledge of a documentation framework
    * By documentation framework we understand any kind of framework, philosophy, system, principle, theory... about writing and organizing documentation.
-There are many resources available related to this topic, diataxis, the good docs project, write the docs community reources...
+There are many resources available related to this topic, diataxis, the good docs project, write the docs community resources.

 ## Preferred skills
 Things that will help but are not required are: